 - In FIRE lifestyle, you aspire to have enough money such that your passive income sources fund your lifestyle, without depleting your nest egg.

-What Is Coast FIRE (Coast FI)?
+What is coast FIRE (coast FI)?

-Coast FIRE is a unique approach to financial independence in which individuals reach a certain level of savings and investments early on in their careers, then let their investments grow on their own without making additional contributions.
-Instead of continuing to aggressively save and invest, Coast FIRE practitioners "coast" along with their existing investments and let time work its magic.
+Coast FI is a unique approach to financial independence in which individuals reach a certain level of savings and investments early on in their careers, then let their investments grow on their own without making additional contributions.

-For some, Coast FIRE is just about peace of mind.
-They want to know the money they’ve invested so far will be enough for them to live off of in the future.
 For others, the benchmark is more intentional; you want to hit this milestone now so you can downshift to a less stressful career or free up money to pursue the things in life you love.

 A (very) approximate formula to calculate your FIRE number is to take your expected annual expenses in retirement and multiply by 25.

-FIRE Number = Annual Expenses x 25
+FIRE number = Annual expenses x 25

-To calculate your Coast FIRE number, first, calculate how much time your invested assets will have to compound, and their approximate rate of return.
+To calculate your Coast FI number, first, calculate how much time your invested assets will have to compound, and their approximate rate of return.
 Then divide your FIRE number by this figure to arrive at your investment portfolio target.

 FIRE Number / (1 + (Annual Rate of Return %))^(Years until target retirement age)